sakshi2002pawar/crowdchain-nexus/README.md

- 🚀 Just launched my new decentralized crowdfunding platform – built with ❤️ and powered by blockchain technology!
+ 🚀 Just launched my new decentralized crowdfunding platform – powered by blockchain technology!

 ✨ Whether you're a creator looking to launch your campaign or a supporter exploring impactful ideas, this platform makes it seamless and secure.